yuhattor/copilot-patterns/contents/en/testing/writing-failure-case-first.md

 ---
-name: "Writing failure case first"
+title: "Writing failure case first"
 description: "GitHub Copilot will read your implementation and generate a test case based on it.
 It tends to generate a test case for the success case.
 Be careful not to forget the failure case."
 category: testing
 authors: [yuhattor]